What is a CMMS?

-- Stands for "Computerized Maintenance Management System".
-A CMMS system is computer software that helps maintenance teams keep a record of all assets they are responsible for, schedule and track maintenance tasks and keep a historical record of work they perform.
+CMMS stands for “Computerized Maintenance Management System”.
+A CMMS system is computer software that helps maintenance teams keep a record of all assets they are responsible for, schedule and track maintenance tasks, and keep a historical record of work they perform.